purplesky2016/docassemble-LRFGuideMe/docassemble/LRFGuideMe/data/templates/Behind_on_rent.md

 See:
 [Learn about Residential Assistance for Families in Transition (RAFT)](https://www.mass.gov/service-details/learn-about-residential-assistance-for-families-in-transition-raft) on the Mass.gov website.

-#### Until June 30, 2021, you may be eligible to stop an eviction where your landlord is asking for back rent
+#### You may be eligible to stop an eviction where your landlord is asking for back rent

 You might be protected by the federal CDC Moratorium if you